green-party-dublin-central/nh-web/site/content/post/planning-application-for-702-unit-apartment-complex-in-east-wall.md

 ---
-title: Public meeting on planning application for 702 units on Castleforbes Industrial Estate site
+title: Planning application for 702 units on Castleforbes Industrial Estate site
 date: 2020-12-11T11:12:52.288Z
 description: An application to An Bord Pleanála has been made for 702 residential units on the Castleforbes Industrial Estate site.
 This is